drkthng/blog-v3/_posts/2016-11-12-dark-theme-switch.md

 ---
 title: Night Mode Toggle Across the Website!
-desc: Changing background color to dark helps reading under low light.
-This can be achieved easily using javascript.
-But here is a way to do it across the website.
+desc: Changing background color to darker one helps reading under low light.
+This can be achieved easily with JS.
+But making it to remember the change across the site is a little tricky.
+Here is a way to do it.
 author: sharathdt
 tags: Web-Design
 image: toggle-night-mode.png